kSkip/QCMRead/README.md

 the main window will open

 #### Measuring
 You will see several values being displayed.
 They are updated every 500ms.
 The thickness is an accumulated deposition on the quartz crystal in the vacuum system.
 This is an accumulation over the time indicated next to time.
 For some reason the time counts down from 60:00 mins:sec to 00:00 and then back up.
 This is not a software bug as the controller also reads this value.
-In any case, pressing the "zero" button on hte controllers zeros the time and thickness.
+In any case, pressing the "zero" button on the controllers zeros the time and thickness.

 You should see: